albal/budge-it/README.md

 ## Deploying to OpenShift

 Prerequisites (installed cluster-wide, outside this repo's GitOps scope):
-OpenShift Data Foundation (with the Multi-Cloud Object Gateway), OpenShift GitOps, and user-workload monitoring enabled for the ServiceMonitor.
+OpenShift Data Foundation (with the Multi-Cloud Object Gateway) **with one StorageClass marked as the cluster default** (`oc patch storageclass ocs-storagecluster-ceph-rbd -p '{"metadata":{"annotations":{"storageclass. kubernetes.io/is-default-class":"true"}}}'` — operator-owned PVCs such as Tekton Results' internal Postgres request no explicit class and hang Pending forever without it), OpenShift GitOps, and user-workload monitoring enabled for the ServiceMonitor.
 ODF is cluster-wide shared storage, so it's kept out of `deploy/` deliberately — the main Application runs `prune: true`, and owning a shared platform operator there would risk Argo deleting it for everyone if the app were